 Jehovah God, the I AM of the Old Testament became Jesus Christ, the supreme ruling authority of the universe, having the full identity of "the Almighty" (Revelation 1:8).
-The holiness, deity, and purpose of Jesus' life is declared in the seven I AM’s recorded in John's Gospel.
+The holiness, deity, and purpose of Jesus' life are declared in the seven I AM’s recorded in John's Gospel.
 As the light of this world, Jesus dispelled the darkness of sin and restored the vision of mankind's purpose.

 There is one absolute, supreme ruling authority over the entire universe.
 We know this authority as God, who is pure Spirit:

 God is a Spirit: and they that worship him must worship him in spirit and in truth (John 4:24).

 Without a beginning or an ending, God defies human comprehension outside of the Bible.
 Without using the Bible and without having faith in God, mankind has failed miserably attempting to understand Him.
 But through faith and by using the Bible we learn about the I AM's attributes and the purposes for which He created mankind, and that He is an absolute deity, His existence is perpetual, and He transcends time:

 And Moses said unto God, Behold, when I come unto the children of Israel, and shall say unto them, The God of your fathers hath sent me unto you; and they shall say to me, What is his name? what shall I say unto them ?
 And God said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you (Exodus 3:13-14).